The Gibberd Garden

 - Wheelchair ramps/routes

 Located on the outskirts of Harlow, The Gibberd Garden is an inspirational Grade II listed garden.
-Designed by Sir Frederick Gibberd, a leading Twentieth Century architect and Master Planner of Harlow.
-The garden comprises of formal lawns, streams and glades, a mature lime avenue, a wild garden with a tangle of paths, 90 artefacts and sculptures and a moated castle.
-The Gibberd Rooms contain Sir Frederick Gibberd’s archive, Library and living area, set as it was during his lifetime.
+Designed by Sir Frederick Gibberd, a leading twentieth century architect and master planner of Harlow.
+The garden comprises formal lawns, streams and glades, a mature lime avenue, a wild garden with a tangle of paths, 90 artefacts and sculptures and a moated castle.
+The Gibberd Rooms contain Sir Frederick Gibberd’s archive, library and living area, set up as they were during his lifetime.

 The garden is full of sculptures and ‘decorative objects’, including ceramic pots and items of architectural salvage.
 It has lawns, streams and glades, a dramatic mature lime avenue, a wild garden, an arboretum and a moated castle.